wp-plugins/smart-email-alerts/readme.txt

 == Screenshots ==

 1. Example of Smart Email Alerts on a website with light background.
-2. …and it works just as well on a website with dark background.
+2. ...and it works just as well on a website with dark background.
 3. Setup takes less than 2 minutes
 4. Settings are simple and straightforward

 == Changelog ==

+= 1.0.4 =
+*Release Date - 13th January, 2015*

+* Fixed typo in readme.txt

 = 1.0.3 =
 *Release Date - 13th January, 2015*